run-house/runhouse/docs/overview/compute.rst

 We currently provide four package install methods:

-- :code:`local`: Install packages to a Folder or a given path to a directory
+- :code:`local`: Install packages to a Folder or a given path to a directory.
 - :code:`reqs`: Install a :code:`requirements.txt` file from the working directory.
 - :code:`pip`: Runs :code:`pip install` for the provided packages.
 - :code:`conda`: Runs :code:`conda install` for the provided packages.